wfurt/xunit.github.io/docs/building-xunit.markdown

 ## Open Visual Studio solution

 xUnit.net's source code currently requires Visual Studio 2015.
-It uses several optional features of Visual Studio, including Windows 8, Windows 8.1, Windows Phone 8, and Windows Phone Application 8.1 support.
-It also uses Xamarin to target Android and iOS.

-If you have Xamarin installed, open `xunit.vs2015.sln`; if you do not have Xamarin, open `xunit.vs2015.NoXamarin.sln`.
+You should open `xunit.vs2015.sln`.

 You should be able to immediately build the solution, as all external dependencies are automatically retrieved with [NuGet Package Restore](http://docs.nuget.org/docs/workflows/using-nuget-without-committing-packages).
 If you want to run the unit tests from within Visual Studio, we strongly recommend you use [TestDriven.net](http://www.testdriven.net/).